icetee/remote-ftp/README.md

     "port": 22, // integer - Port number of the server.
 Default: 22
     "user": "user", // string - Username for authentication.
 Default: (none) "pass": "pass", // string - Password for password-based user authentication.
+Default: (none) "prompt_for_pass": false, // boolean - Set to true for enable password dialog.
+This will prevent from using cleartext password in this config.
+Default: (none)
-Default: (none) "remote": "/",
+    "remote": "/",
     "agent": "", // string - Path to ssh-agent's UNIX socket for ssh-agent-based user authentication.
 Windows users: set to 'pageant' for authenticating with Pageant or (actual) path to a cygwin "UNIX socket."
 Default: (none)
     "privatekey": "", // mixed - Buffer or string that contains a private key for either key-based or hostbased user authentication (OpenSSH format).
 Default: (none)